Centers for Medicare and Medicaid Services (CMS)

 - The National Institute of Standards and Technology (NIST) has formally recognized A2LA as competent to accredit testing laboratories to meet the technical requirements for acceptance by European Union Member State Governments under the EMC Annex of the U.S. – EU Mutual Recognition Agreement.
 NIST has also recognized A2LA as an authorized body under the provisions of Phase I of the Asia Pacific Economic Cooperation (APEC) MRA.

-a.
-United States: Federal Communication Commission's Telecommunication Certification Body (TCB) Program as described in FCC Report & Order 98-338 (GEN Docket 98-68), Public Notice DA 99 1640, and the FCC TCB Roles and Responsibilities document.
+- United States: Federal Communication Commission’s Telecommunication Certification Body (TCB) Program as described in FCC Report Order 98-338 (GEN Docket 98-68), Public Notice DA 99 1640, and the FCC TCB Roles and Responsibilities document.

 - The National Institute of Standards and Technology (NIST) has recognized A2LA to accredit conformity assessment bodies seeking Notified Body (NB) status for the European Union EMC and Radio Equipment Directives.
 A2LA currently offers accreditation for NBs under the following conformity assessment standards: ISO/IEC 17065, ISO/IEC 17020, and ISO/IEC 17025.